LEARNAcademy/Assessments-2018/Week-4.md

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+ Rspec is a behavioral driven development procedure for the Ruby language.

 //Googled Answer

+RSpec is a great tool in the behavior-driven development (BDD) process of writing human readable specifications that direct and validate the development of your application.

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer